How to Open Ports on the Router

-Home network users can leverage the port forwarding feature to create a gaming or web server on a single network.
+Home network users can leverage the port forwarding feature to create a gaming or web server.

-Keep in mind that port forwarding gets you many benefits, but opening a router’s port without a VPN or firewall will be unsafe for your network.
+Keep in mind that port forwarding gets you many benefits, but opening a router’s port without a firewall will be unsafe for your network.

 Example of Port Forwarding

 To better understand the concept of port forwarding, let’s take an example of an FTP server.
 File transfers across the internet take place via FTP servers.
 When you use FTP for file transfer, files are uploaded or downloaded to the File Transfer Protocol server and accessed on your computer.

 FTP servers respond to the incoming requests via port 21.
 When you enable it, then other outside traffic cannot connect to the router’s port 21 to transfer further requests on your computer.
 The connected computer and the router will manage the entire data flow through open port 21.